fortwaynedsa/fortwaynedsa.org/_releases/2021-12-01-period-product-drive.md

 Wayne Community Schools, the need is likely substantial.
 That’s why the Fort Wayne chapter of the Democratic Socialists of America is taking action.
-To that end, the organization is collecting UNOPENED hygiene products including pads, tampons, liners, and more to benefit FWCS students now through Dec.
-15.
+To that end, the organization is collecting UNOPENED hygiene products including pads, tampons, liners, and more to benefit FWCS students now through **January 31st**.

 “The Fort Wayne DSA is very excited to be starting our period product drive,” says Christopher Thurber, Fort Wayne DSA co-chair.
 “The need for menstrual products